 Store Important Documents and Valuables Carefully

-The best safety tip we can give you is always taking care of your valuables and important documents.
+The best safety tip we can give you is always take care of your valuables and important documents.
 Your passport and official paperwork contain sensitive information that you must protect.
 Instead of leaving these lying around, store them in a safe place.
 Other important cards like your Student ID card should be kept on you at all times.

 We would also advise taking pictures of important documents so you have them available on your phone in case of emergencies.